Macintosh 1984 |

 1 minute | May 2008 | |||||||||||||||||||||||||||

 For thirty-five years after George Orwell's science-fiction novel 1984 was published in 1948, thoughtful people were wondering if the world in the year 1984 would turn out to be such a gray and repressive dystopia as Orwell depicted.
 Not quite a looming fear, but as many liberties seemed inexorably eroding in the democracies, one might wonder and worry now and then — Steve Jobs and the Macintosh development team at Apple Computer didn't think so; in fact, they believed that Macintosh would be the greatest single reason why independence and creativity would ensure the world was on a better path from 1984 forward.
-Macintosh 1984 ran during the televised Super Bowl XVIII (a game played with a non-spherical ball), on 28 January 1984, but it was repeated on many news programs.
-It remains a much-discussed minute of film, and is arguably the most significant standalone commercial ever aired on television.
-Histories of the Macintosh with nice discussion of the commercial include Steven Levy's Insanely Great and Andy Herzfeld's Revolution in the Valley.
-Seek out the commercial on the Web; it's available at a number of sites.
-Macintosh 1984 still is fun to watch.
-And as Anya Major runs to strike a blow for freedom from enforced conformity, you may catch yourself breathing a small sigh of relief, or with a thoughtful nod of agreement.
+Macintosh 1984 ran during the televised Super Bowl XVIII (a game played with a non-spherical ball) on 28 January 1984, and repeated on many news programs.
+It remains famous, a much-discussed minute of film, arguably the most significant standalone commercial ever aired on television.
+Notice that the computer itself does not appear; what is illustrated is the idea, and that idea is freedom.
+Histories of the Macintosh with nice discussions of the commercial include Steven Levy's Insanely Great and Andy Herzfeld's Revolution in the Valley.
+Seek out the commercial on the Web; it's available at a number of sites, for instance.
+Apple Macintosh 1984 television commercial

 On January 24th,